-- Coding Practices: Our engineers use best practices and industry-standard secure coding guidelines to ensure secure coding, which align with the OWASP Top 10.
+- Coding Practices: Our engineers use best practices and industry-standard secure coding guidelines which align with the OWASP Top 10.

-- Deployment: We deploy code dozens of times during the week, giving us the ability to react quickly in the event a bug or vulnerability is discovered within our code.
+- Deployment: We deploy code dozens of times during the week, giving us the ability to react quickly should a bug or vulnerability be discovered within our code.

 Compliance and Certifications

-- PCI: SurveyMonkey is PCI 3.1 compliant because we store, transmit, and process credit card data.
+- PCI: SurveyMonkey is currently PCI 3.1 compliant.

 Handling of Security Breaches

-Due to the number of customers that use our service, specific security questions or custom security forms can only be addressed for customers purchasing a certain volume of user accounts within a SurveyMonkey Enterprise subscription.
-If your company has a large number of potential or existing users and is interested in exploring such arrangements, please check out www.surveymonkey.com/mp/enterprise.
+Due to the number of customers using our service, specific security questions or custom security forms can only be addressed for customers purchasing a certain volume of user accounts within a SurveyMonkey subscription.
+If your company has a large number of potential or existing users and is interested in exploring such arrangements, please check out Team Collaboration.